Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-On the theoretical front, our results introduce systematic complementary procedures for mapping a long-range Coulomb model to a NN Hubbard model.
-Our method for matching the specific heat is in the spirit of matching partition functions (or other density matrices of excited states) that has previously been employed in the context of single layer graphene~\cite{Schuler_downfolding_2013, Changlani_downfolding_2015, Zheng_downfolding_2018}.
+On the theoretical front, our results introduce systematic complementary procedures for mapping a LR Coulomb model to a NN Hubbard model.
+Our method for matching the specific heat is in the spirit of matching partition functions (or density matrices of excited states) that has previously been employed in the context of single layer graphene~\cite{Schuler_downfolding_2013, Changlani_downfolding_2015, Zheng_downfolding_2018}.
 We showed that when the GWC physics is (largely) controlled by classical effects (i.e., Coulomb interaction dominates; classical and quantum charge order temperature are nearly identical) then the total quantum mechanical LR model can be (approximately) mapped to an NN model by considering the energy of creating a single charge ``defect".
 This renormalization should be strongly dependent on the underlying charge- ordered GWC itself and it will be interesting to see how this impacts the physics of fillings beyond what has been considered here.
-We also caution that while our renormalization procedure correctly matches the NN and LR charge ordering and magnetic crossover temperatures, this does not necessarily imply that the two models are equivalent in all their aspects; for example, they may differ in the many-body excitation gap \cite{PhysRevLett.115.025701,PhysRevB.84.125120}.
+We also \addt{remark} that while our renormalization procedure correctly matches the NN and LR charge ordering and magnetic crossover temperatures, this does not necessarily imply that the two models are equivalent in all their aspects; for example, they may differ in the many-body excitation gap \cite{PhysRevLett.115.025701,PhysRevB.84.125120}.
 Understanding the limitations of such effective mappings is something we intend to investigate in future work.
-More generally, however, we anticipate that this procedure may help in future theoretical studies of the GWC (and moiré systems) in general.
-Through this mapping, we realized that the GWC systems are much closer to the metal-insulator transition than the previous estimates of the NN interaction, based on truncating the LR interaction, would predict.
-Our results clarify that although truncation of the LR interaction can stabilize a plethora of charge-ordered states, it must be treated with caution - a sentiment shared with many frustrated magnetic systems where long-range tails have been found to be important not only quantitatively but also qualitatively (see for e.g. work in the context of classical spin ice~\cite{Ramirez_1999, Melko_Gingras_2004, Anand_2022}).
+More generally, however, we anticipate that this procedure may help in future theoretical studies of GWCs and more generally, moiré systems.

+Through this mapping, we realized that the GWC systems are much closer to the MIT than previous estimates of the NN interaction (based on truncating the LR interaction) would \addt{suggest}.
+Our results clarify that the truncation of the LR interaction can stabilize a plethora of charge-ordered states, and must be treated with caution - a sentiment shared with many frustrated magnetic systems where LR tails have been found to be important not only quantitatively but also qualitatively (see for e.g. work in the context of classical spin ice~\cite{Ramirez_1999, Melko_Gingras_2004, Anand_2022}).